Joan Rosenberg Kovachi

 Joan Rosenberg Kovachi was a child during the outbreak of World War II.
 She grew up with her twin sister and parents in Buffalo, New York, and her father worked for the Merchant Marines as an engineer.

-Joan remembers hearing President Roosevelt’s announcement of the U.S.’s entry into the war on the radio.
-She recalls memories of her father and his role as a Merchant Marine on the Great Lakes.
-She also remembers her aunts enjoying their factory work, but being forced to relinquish their jobs when the men returned from war.
+In this oral history, Joan remembers hearing President Franklin D. Roosevelt’s announcement of American entry into the war on the radio.
+She also recalls memories of her father’s work as a Merchant Marine on the Great Lakes during World War II.
+Joan further remembers her aunts enjoying their factory work, but being forced to relinquish their jobs when the men returned from war.

 Declaration of War